laravel/nova-docs/1.0/customization/resource-tools.md

 All routes within this file are automatically defined inside a route group by your tool's `ToolServiceProvider`.
 The route group specifies that all routes within the group should receive a `/nova-vendor/tool-name` prefix, where `tool-name` is the "kebab-case" name of your tool.
 So, for example, `/nova-vendor/stripe-inspector`.
 You are free to modify this route group definition, but take care to make sure your Nova tool will co-exist with other Nova packages.

+#### Routing Authorization

+Your Nova resource tool is generated with an `Authorize` middleware.
+This middleware automatically determine that the authenticated user can "see" the tool before it processes any requests to routes within your tool's route group; however, you are free to modify this middleware if needed.

 ### Assets

 When Nova generates your tool, `resources/js` and `resources/sass` directories are generated for you.
 These directories contain your tool's JavaScript and Sass stylesheets.
 The primary files of interest in these directories are: `resources/js/components/Tool.vue` and `resources/sass/tool.scss`.